idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 As far as I can see, everything about Lazarus could have been known to John, without Lazarus needing to assist in writing it or being interviewed later, etc.

-Frankly, given so much overwhelming that DiLoved and the author are both John, I must wonder if the argument needs to instead be that Lazarus *is* John!
+Frankly, given so much overwhelming that DiscipleLoved and the author are both John, I must wonder if the argument needs to instead be that Lazarus *is* John!

 It's argued based on "we" know that his testinmony is true, in John 21:24, that this might be John and Lazarus.

 And, again, it certainly can include Lazarus, but this is more likely referring to everybody involved, and/or to top students of John like Polycarp who likely helped with the gospel.
 It seems a bit of a stretch to see Lazarus as specifically called out here, or even in view at all.

-It's asked why Peter asked DiLoved to pass on the question about who the traitor is at the Last Supper, and suggested that it's because the traitor is one of the twelve, and Lazarus isn't.
+It's asked why Peter asked DiscipleLoved to pass on the question about who the traitor is at the Last Supper, and suggested that it's because the traitor is one of the twelve, and Lazarus isn't.
 But again, Peter's close friendship with John (or friendly rivalry) would also explain this, and without resorting to such roundabout reasoning.

 It's argued John couldn't write a gospel, as a fisherman.